CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2> Creating Parallel Text</h2>

 <p>start with a tsv (Tab Separated Values) file of the source and target language.
-Each verse in English is separated by a tab and then the coresponding verse in Tohono O'odham
+Each verse in English is separated by a tab and then the coresponding verse in ood.
 </p>

 <p>Here is an example of the eng-ood.tsv file.